griffio/griffio.github.io/_posts/2021-09-10-Java-To-Kotlin-Review.md

 Though this is not a Kotlin learning book aimed at beginners - it avoids knowing about [Coroutines](https://kotlinlang.org/docs/coroutines-overview.html), libraries and frameworks that are evolving

-For the legions of Android developers - it is not about Android either, however Mobile developers on IOS (Swift) and Android (Kotlin) can benefit
+For the legions of Android developers - it is not about Android either, however Mobile developers on IOS (Swift) and Android (Java) can benefit

 **Kotlin has enough** "taste" that it appeals to the Pythonista and possibly has encouraged for the first time new developers onto the JVM

-The Java language is enough to repel new adoption, even with [new features](https://openjdk.java.net/jeps/359), and the initial inertia of the Enterprise glory years 15-20 years ago still carry it along
+The Java language is enough to repel new adoption, even with [new features](https://openjdk.java.net/jeps/359), and the initial inertia of the Enterprise 15-20 years ago carry it along

 The "grain" of the language still shows through - Java "varnished" over with some Kotlin is the place to start